Privilege Management

 1 row in set (0.00 sec)

-In this example, because of the %
+In this example, because of the % in te%, all the databases starting with te are granted the privilege.

 Revoke privileges

-statement enables system administrators to revoke privileges from the user accounts.
+The REVOKE statement enables system administrators to revoke privileges from the user accounts.

-statement corresponds with the REVOKE
+The REVOKE statement corresponds with the REVOKE statement:

 REVOKE ALL PRIVILEGES ON `test`.* FROM 'genius'@'localhost';